Aldana4462/app/README.md

 one layer is selected the alignment icons snap it to the canvas edges or center.
-With two or more layers selected the same icons align them relative to each other, and the distribution icons spread three or more layers evenly along the chosen axis.
+With two or more layers selected the same icons align them relative to each other, and the distribution icons spread three or more layers evenly along The toolbar arranges these icons in a responsive grid so only two rows appear on small screens.

+the chosen axis.